 How will you assess the impact of the proposed work?
 How will you know the proposed Mini-Project has met the need or opportunity identified in the earlier section?

-III.
-A Supporting Letter from your Chair, showing a clear understanding of the project and the way it will contribute to the instructional goals of the department.
+II.
+A Supporting Letter from your Chair, showing a clear understanding of the project and the way it will contribute to the instructional goals of the program or department.
 (If you are the department chair, ask for a letter of support from your dean.)
-THE CHAIR'S SUPPORTING LETTER MUST COME DIRECTLY FROM THE CHAIR UNDER SEPERATE COVER.
-Chair's letter can be sent electronically to firstname.lastname@example.org
+This letter of support should come directly to the OID email account (firstname.lastname@example.org).

 Application and Review Procedure